Visit our new volunteer website at volunteers.alzheimerniagara.ca for up-to-date volunteer information and training!

 Accessibility Commitment Statement

-If you, or someone that you represent, has a disability and needs accessible services, information in an alternate format, would like to provide feedback to us, or require any other accommodation, please contact: Mary Clark, Director of Programs.
+If you, or someone that you represent, has a disability and needs accessible services, information in an alternate format, would like to provide feedback to us, or require any other accommodation, please contact: Denise Verreault, Director of Programs and Services.